 Mark has been active in his church for over 30 years, where he and Charlene are both licensed ministers.
 He currently serves as a Trustee and is part of the leadership team.
 Past volunteer experience includes serving as a Board member of the Gates Chili Chamber of Commerce and the Bread of Life Community food pantry.

 Michael has served our community near his entire life, serving in different capacities with multiple organizations over the years.
 He has served coach, program coordinator, and Board member for Chili Soccer.
-He has also volunteered with the Pirate Toy Fund, Camp Good Days and Special Times, and the Special Olympics.
+He’s on the Board of Directors for both Missing & Exploited Children and the Pirate Toy Fund.
+He has also volunteered with Camp Good Days and Special Times, and the Special Olympics.

 First elected to Town Council in 1999, he continues to serve our community as a Town Board member, and Deputy Town Supervisor.
 While on the Town Council, Michael has worked as liaison to other Boards and Committees: the Parks and Recreation Committee, New Community Center Committee, Library Board, Drainage Committee, and Historic Preservation Board.
 As one who likes to be hands-on and involved, Michael played an active roll in the Airport Corridor Study, Chili Center Master Plan, and the Town-Wide Master Plan.

-Michael has worked full time with Monroe County for more than 33 years, holding various positions in that time.
+Michael has retired from working full time with Monroe County after more than 36 years, holding various positions in that time.

 If you have any questions, concerns or comments regarding Chili issues, please contact Michael using the contact form below.